C1. Patterns and Relationships

 • understand the meaning of the words different, same, next, before and after;

-• name common colours.
+• be able to name common colours.

 Materials